Hakalau Forest Refuge Management Endowment:

 Is Hakalau Forest NWR a valuable site for research?

-The Fish and Wildlife Service believes that appropriate, compatible research activities contribute to, and are essential to, accomplishing the conservation and management of native wildlife populations and their habitats.
-The staff at Hakalau Forest NWR has enjoyed a long-standing collaboration with conservation agencies and academic institutions to learn about the habitat requirements of individual species.
-Several studies on the refuge have also focused on the effects of management actions on refuge wildlife.
+The Fish and Wildlife Service believes that appropriate, compatible research activities are essential to accomplishing the conservation and management of native wildlife populations and their habitats.
+There are many challenging scientific questions around issues that limit the capacity of the refuge to support its native plants and animals.
+These include controlling avian disease carrying mosquito populations, controlling invasive ungulates, and reducing the impacts of invasive plants.
+The staff at Hakalau Forest NWR has enjoyed a long-standing collaboration with conservation agencies and academic institutions to learn about invasive species control and the habitat requirements of individual endemic species.
 The University of Hawai’i operates a field station on the refuge which provides temporary living quarters, lab space, and other facilities to support on-refuge research.
+Other researchers from a variety of institutions, including state and federal agencies, are also actively involved in research on the refuge.

 What role has the Fish and Wildlife Service played in the conservation of forest birds, plants and other native and endangered species at Hakalau Forest NWR?